-You get errors in API Gateway when a CNAME record for the custom domain name already exists and points to an Amazon CloudFront distribution.
-This can happen when you're trying to recreate an edge-optimized custom domain name that you previously deleted.
+- The CNAME record type for your custom domain name already exists and points to an Amazon CloudFront distribution.

-It's not uncommon to receive "Too Many Requests" errors when you make several custom domain name updates in a short timeframe.
-These errors happen because of the low quota for UpdateDomainName (one request every 30 seconds per account).
+Note: It's not uncommon to receive "Too Many Requests" errors when you make several custom domain name updates in a short timeframe.
+These errors occur because of low quota for the CreateDomainName API (one request every 30 seconds per account).
 For more information, see API Gateway quotas for creating, deploying and managing an API.

 To resolve these errors and create an edge-optimized custom domain name, you must first delete the existing CNAME record pointing to a CloudFront distribution.